 Explore our research in marine biology

-We're researching key environmental issues in marine science such as climate change, biodiversity loss, habitat degradation and ocean acidification
+We're researching key environmental issues in marine science such as climate change, biodiversity loss and habitat degradation

 The Marine Biology research group is at the forefront of international projects investigating diverse marine topics, from the molecular to the ecosystem and community level.

 Working in collaboration with scientists and industry from many different disciplines around the world, our research addresses some of the key environmental issues that we face in marine science with a special focus in advancing our knowledge of biological processes in marine ecosystems.

 The central theme of our research is the interaction of humans with the marine environment.
 This is undertaken in a wide range of ecosystems and habitats from tropical mangroves to intertidal soft sediments and even deep-sea and polar regions, but with particular emphasis on coastal areas.